 Healthie: Why are you excited about using Healthie?

-Shane: Healthie is a great platform and I have only begin to use all the features that it offers.
-The most exciting things from Healthie that I find are the scheduler, the text message reminders, and the option to fax progress notes and assessments to referring providers.
+Shane: Healthie is a great platform and I have only begun to use all the features that it offers.
+The most exciting things from Healthie that I find are the scheduler, the text message reminders, and the option to fax progress notes and assessments to refer providers.
 The fax option provides a great continuity of care that some practices lack.
-It my personal use, I have seen where referrals have increased from providers just because I send them follow-up notes.
+In my personal use, I have seen where referrals have increased from providers just because I send them follow-up notes.
 The referring providers appreciate that the dietitian is taking care of their patients.
 I do not currently use the billing function but have investigated the user functionality.
-The billing function is very user friendly and allows for the process to be extremely efficient.
+The billing function is very user-friendly and allows for the process to be extremely efficient.